-When we’re not out catching up with friends at happy hours across the city or indulging at fine dining restaurants, we love spending time at home either catching up on the best TV shows or getting lost in a good book.
+When we’re not out catching up with friends at happy hours across the city or indulging at fine dining restaurants, we love spending time at home either catching up on the best Hong Kong movies or getting lost in a good book.
 Though apartments in Hong Kong may be small, a great way to inject a little life and pizazz is through fresh blooms and flower arrangements.
 Here, we look at different flower colour meanings and even have some handy tips for getting the most out of your arrangements thanks to Bydeau.

 Discover flower colour meanings